-During their time students will cover a wide range of key historical periods from the Stone Age to modern day history.
+During their time here, students will cover a wide range of key historical periods from the Anglo-Saxons to modern day history.
 There is a key focus in the new curriculum on English history.

 Teaching British Values

 History helps to prepare our students for British life by exploring the history of our British Monarchy and the development of the government.
-Pupils explore major historic events that have changed British history and how the British people have reacted to these events.
+Pupils explore major historic events that have changed British history and how British values have been developed as a result.

-All pupils have one hour of History per week mostly taught by Miss Taylor in a dedicated Humanities room.
-In years 5 and 6 students are taught in mixed ability classes and in years 7 and 8 they are grouped according to ability.
-We make good use of ICT in our lessons, regularly using interactive resources in the classroom and in the ICT suites.
+KS2 children study History in the Autumn 1, Spring 1 and Summer 1 half terms for 1 hour.
+KS3 children receive 1 hour of History a week throughout the year.
+In years 5 and 6, students are taught in mixed ability classes and in years 7 and 8 they are grouped according to ability.
+We make good use of computing in our lessons, regularly using interactive resources in the classroom and in the computing suites.

 The topics students cover: